facebookresearch/habitat-sim/CONTRIBUTING.md

   - Use `clang-format` for style enforcement and linting.
 Install clang-format through `brew install clang-format` on MacOS, or by downloading [binaries or sources](http://releases.llvm.org/download.html) for Ubuntu etc.
 - Python
   - We follow PEP8 and use typing
   - Use `black` for style enforcement and linting.
-Install black through pip install black.
+Install black through `pip install black`.

 We also use pre-commit hooks to ensure linting and style enforcement.
 Install the pre-commit hooks with `pip install pre-commit && pre-commit install`.

 ## Documentation
-- Our documentation style is based on Magnum / Corrade and uses a similar build system
+- Our documentation style is based on Magnum / Corrade and uses a similar build system.
-- A good example of the documentation style is in esp::gfx::DepthUnprojection (DepthUnprojection.h)
+- A good example of the documentation style is in esp::gfx::DepthUnprojection (DepthUnprojection.h).
 - Documentation of PRs is highly encouraged!

 ## Developer tips
-- Install **ninja** (`sudo apt install ninja-build` on Linux, or `brew install ninja` on MacOS) for significantly faster incremental builds
+- Install **ninja** (`sudo apt install ninja-build` on Linux, or `brew install ninja` on MacOS) for significantly faster incremental builds.
 - Install **ccache** (`sudo apt install ccache` on Linux, or `brew install ccache` on MacOS) for significantly faster clean re-builds and builds with slightly different settings